pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_Filesystem/README.md

 and a set of virtual filesystem abstractions.

-This document is primarily intended to document the VFS interfaces available to ground station authors via the MAVLink FTP transport.
+This document is primarily intended to document the VFS interfaces available to ground station authors via the AGPILOTLink FTP transport.

-## MAVLink FTP
+## AGPILOTLink FTP

-ArduPilot implements the FILE_TRANSFER_PROTOCOL MAVLink message to allow for remote file operations.
+ArduPilot implements the FILE_TRANSFER_PROTOCOL AGPILOTLink message to allow for remote file operations.
 This protocol allows a GCS to transfer files to and from a flight controller.
 It also allows the GCS to access some special purpose VFS interfaces for efficient access to